Dixboi/Data-Engineering/README.md

 ### How can you help
 - provide feedback on things that you think that needs improvement
 ## Table of Contents
+The information for each content shows my standards for each project that I will make, with execption to very first project.
 - General File Structure
 - General Data Model
 - General Pipeline